 Serving Suggestions

-Cut the chicken breasts crosswise in half to serve or leave them whole.
+Cut the chicken breasts crosswise in half to serve (if they are large) or leave them whole, depending on the size.
 Serve with a side vegetable like basic broccolini, five minute green beans, or roast carrots with fresh thyme.

-Potatoes are always great with roast chicken, whether crispy roasted red potatoes or creamy sweet potatoes.
+Potatoes are always great with roast chicken, whether crispy roasted red potatoes or creamy sweet potatoes, or riced mashed potatoes.

 Storing and Leftovers